sfkmk/raycast-extensions/extensions/craftdocs/README.md

 ### Space Management

-- **Custom Names**: Give your spaces names instead of using Space IDs
+- **Custom Names**: Give your Spaces names instead of using Space IDs
-- **Space Filtering**: Use the dropdown in search commands to filter by specific spaces
+- **Space Filtering**: Use the dropdown in search commands to filter by specific Spaces
-- **Enable/Disable**: Hide unused spaces from all commands while keeping them accessible in Craft
+- **Enable/Disable**: Hide unused Spaces from all commands while keeping them accessible in Craft
 - **Persistent Settings**: Your space preferences are saved and synchronized across all commands

 ## How It Works

 The extension uses Craft's local SQLite database to provide fast, offline search across all your documents.
-It leverages full-text search (FTS5) for efficient querying and supports all spaces that Craft has synced locally.
+It leverages full-text search (FTS5) for efficient querying and supports all Spaces that Craft has synced locally.

 Since Craft does not yet provide an API, all functions related to document creation are implemented through [Craft's URL Scheme](https://support.craft.do/hc/en-us/articles/360020168838-Using-URL-Scheme).